John L. Pentecost House: Architecture

-The house sites on a 100 × 298 ft lot (roughly 0.75 acre).
+The house sits on a 100 × 298 ft lot (roughly 0.75 acre).
 It is a 2 1/2-story residence, approximately 31 × 47 ft.
 When remodeled in 1910, the exterior was painted with a light-grey Portland cement stucco.
 This is accented with darker-grey wood-and-metal trim.
 The front of the house faces the west.
 A large picture window 7 × 5 ft and two casement art glass windows decorate the facade.
 The second floor of this side has two double-hung windows, one of which remains from the original 1888 construction.
 The entrance is under a gabled portico with a slight pitch and decorative wood details.
 The portico columns are stucco with white trim.
 Dark-grey steps lead to a landing with two built-in bench seats.
 Copper gutters on this side have been painted white.
 The north side has a gabled projection that extends 4 ft; the projection extends slightly farther on the second and third floors.
 The east (rear) elevation features a rear entrance with a small porch.
 A second-floor porch is supported with wood columns with Doric capitals.
 The south side features the veranda with fitted screens and storm windows on three sides.
 A 1910-door leads from the veranda to the interior dining room.
 A garage and gazebo were recently constructed on the property.